kaa25-ic/NLP_CW/README.md

 # NLP Coursework — PCL Detection

-This repository contains my solution for **Patronising and Condescending Language (PCL) detection** using **RoBERTa-base** model with data preprocessing and hyperparameter tuning:
+This repository contains my solution for **Patronising and Condescending Language (PCL) detection** proposed in SemEval-2022 Task 4 for the purposes of Imperial College London NLP CW submission.
+It uses **RoBERTa-base** model with data preprocessing and hyperparameter tuning.

 Key Files:
 - BestModel artifacts in /BestModel